openpolitics/manifesto/manifesto/economy.md

 ### Financial Transaction Tax

 Introduce a tax on financial speculation, commonly known as a "Robin Hood Tax".
 We will do this by joining the proposed EU Financial Transaction Tax[^1] system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
-We would also work to create a global system to prevent avoidance.
+We would also work with international organisations to create a global FTT regime.

 ## Social Security